ufukozsoy/sem/use-cases/city_report_use_case.md

 ## MAIN SUCCESS SCENARIO

 1. A request is made for a report to be generated about city information.
-2. The user specifies a given region/continent & number of countries to limit the query for.
+2. The user specifies a given region/continent to limit the query for.
 3. The user receives the report.

-## EXTENSIONS

-1. **Region/continent does not exist**:
-    The user needs to review the possible filters for region/continent searches.

 ## SUB-VARIATIONS